e271828e/Flight.jl/docs/notes/design/framework_spec.md

 fields; gating compiles to an integer test inside the specialized *boundary* body, the interior bodies holding no discrete entries to test ([§8.5](#85-multi-rate-tick-scheduling)).

+**Cells are stored per element type, not per cell.** The signal table is one contiguous buffer per element type — [§7.1](#71-continuous-state-structured-immutable-flat-backing)'s construction pointed at signals rather than state — and a cell address is a build-time offset into it, carried in an entry *field* with the port type as the address's own parameter; gathers reconstruct and scatters flatten through the same leaf walk, so the closed vocabulary earns its keep twice.
+This is the entry rule above paying rent: two instances of one component type then differ only in field values, share an entry type, and compile to **one** body — where a store enumerating every cell in its own type, addressed by index in the type domain, compiles one body per instance and grows the store type with the model.
+Measured rather than argued (row 162, `prototypes/cellstore_bench`): at 400 identical instances the two representations cost 1.1 s and 56 s of cold compile at equal zero allocation, and on the 8-partial `Dual` activation the per-element-type store's compile cost *saturates* — bounded by chunk-type count, not model size — where the type-domain one keeps climbing.

 **Phase bodies are the outer decomposition, and they are semantically forced.** The boundary sweep's `h_x` block is order-free by definition (the no-feedthrough stage reads no `u`); the `h_xu` block, with due discrete